junganthonyy/burgerbuilder/README.md

 # Burger Builder

 A Burger Building application practice of React, Redux, React Router and Firebase.
 This is a single page application that is mobile responsive and has authentication via Firebase.
 This was bootstraped with Create-React-App.
-To see a deployed version of this app, please follow this link: https://react-my-burger-43fa8.web.app/.
+To see a deployed version of this app, please follow this link: **https://react-my-burger-43fa8.web.app/**.
 Feel free to create a new account in the system or use this test account:

 Username: 123@test.com

 Password: 123456

+There are multiple branches here.
+The **Master** branch utilizes Redux-Thunk for async state management, **Switching-To-Saga** branch utilizes Redux-Saga for async state management, and **React-Hooks-Conversion** branch converts the master project to only using React Hooks and functional components.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites